Quality and safety assurance is the final task before the new HTC reactor can go into operation, say BIO4Africa partners from IHE Delft and UASZ

 - Identify, develop and adapt robust bio-based solutions that are easy to use with minimal training

-- Pilot the bio-based solutions at testing sites in Uganda, Ghana, Ivory Coast and Senegal
+- Pilot the bio-based solutions at testing sites in Côte d'Ivoire, Ghana, Senegal and Uganda

 - Facilitate rural take-up via validated business models and hands-on business support